-Without going into too much detail on academic source referencing because this is a fucking blog, I think it is fair to say that Python is at least one of the most commonly used programming languages in scientific application development.
+Without going into too much detail on academic source referencing because this is a just a blog, I think it is fair to say that Python is at least one of the most commonly used programming languages in scientific application development.
 Python is great in that is is easy to learn, is very popular and widely supported, and has a vast range of libraries that can easily be attained through its pip package manager.

 A problem that I encountered however while working with large data sets in biological settings is that it has some performance issues.
 I think many will be familiar with the fact that modules written in C and C++ are generally able to be faster as they are compiled to machine code, and don't have to go through the extra layer of the interpreter as Python does.